MicrosoftDocs/dataexplorer-docs/kusto/api/monaco/host-web-ux-in-iframe.md

         }
     ```

-1. Get a [JWT access token](https://tools.ietf.org/html/rfc7519) from the [Microsoft Entra authentication endpoint](../../management/access-control/how-to-authenticate-with-aad.md#web-client-javascript-authentication-and-authorization) for the scope.
+1. Get a [JWT access token](https://tools.ietf.org/html/rfc7519) from the [Perform Single Page Application (SPA) authentication](../rest/authenticate-with-msal.md#perform-single-page-application-spa-authentication) for the scope.
 This code replaces placeholder CODE-1.

     For example, you can use @azure/MSAL-react to get the access token.
 The example uses the **mapScope** function you defined earlier.